-Between the diverse and complicated diagnostic imaging systems that you’re required to know as a radiologic technologist, there are a handful of state licensing hoops to jump through that you should also be aware of.
+Between the diverse and complicated diagnostic radiologic technology that you’re required to know as a radiologic technologist, there are a handful of state licensing requirements you should also be aware of.

-Each state has different requirements and regulations to become a rad tech and with their own unique timeline and process.
-More than 75 percent of U.S. states have licensing laws for rad techs and some states are easier to get licensed in than others.
+Each particular state has different license verification requirements and regulations to become a rad tech and with its own unique timeline and process.
+More than 75 percent of U.S. states have licensing laws covering the practice of radiologic technology and in some states is easier to get a professional license than in others.

 You have enough to focus on as a professional healthcare traveler—spend less time stressing and more time practicing by prepping for your licenses ahead of time.

-States that make it harder to get licensed as a rad tech
+States that make it harder to become a licensed radiologic technologist

 Healthcare staffing agencies work with hundreds of professional rad tech travelers on the daily—and they listen and care about what you have to say.
-These are a few of the most challenging states to become licensed as a rad tech:
+These are a few of the most challenging states to become licensed as a radiologic technologist:

-- Washington.
 There are many levels of rad tech licenses and permits issued in Washington state, each with its own scope.
-The first step is to register with Secure Access Washington (SAW) and sign into the Department of Health Online Application Portal.
+The first step is to register with Secure Access Washington (SAW) and sign in to the Department of Health Online Application Portal.
 Follow the instructions to provide information about yourself, complete seven hours of HIV/AIDS training, and complete additional paperwork within 14 days of starting your application.

 Washington State Department of Health conducts fingerprint background checks on out-of-state applicants, plus some with a criminal history in the state, at your time and expense.
 Then, it’s time to wait—how long you wait varies on when your application was submitted and received.